pravega/pravega-operator/README.md

 ```
 $ kubectl edit <operator deployment name>
 ```
-This approach will work for upgrades upto 0.4.0
+This approach will work for upgrades upto 0.4.x

-Starting from operator version 0.5 onwards, pravega operator is not handling bookies, and that will be handled by bookkeeper-operator.So while upgrading from 0.4 to 0.5, we have to tansfer the ownership of bookkeeper objects to bookkeeper operator.
-For this we are maintaining 2 versions namely, v1alpha1 and v1beta1 inside the crd. v1alpha1 is for older versions and v1beta1 is for newer versions.
-And during upgrade we are triggering conversion webhook that will change the current version to v1beta1
+Starting from operator version 0.5 onwards, pravega operator is not handling bookies, and that will be handled by bookkeeper-operator.So while upgrading from 0.4.x to 0.5, we have to tansfer the ownership of bookkeeper objects to bookkeeper operator.
+For this we are maintaining 2 versions namely, v1alpha1(Pravega Custom Resource with Bookkeeper) and v1beta1(Pravega Custom Resource without Bookkeeper) inside the crd.
+And during upgrade we are triggering conversion webhook that will change the current version to v1beta1.`bookkeeperUri` field is added in v1beta1.Also, Tier2 storage name is changed to `longTermStorage`

 More details on upgrade can be  found at  https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning/

-For upgrading operator version from 0.4.0 to 0.5.0, we have to execute a script and can be found at this  location https://github.com/pravega/pravega-operator/blob/test-relinquishing-ownership/tools/operatorUpgrade.sh

-Script will do the following operations

-- Installing cert manager and secrets
-- Installing webhook
-- Installing version map of operator, that will mention the supported operator  versions
-- Updating crd
-- Update the operator Roles
-- Update the operator image
+upgrading operator  from 0.4.x to 0.5.0 can be triggered using the operatorUpgrade.sh script under tools folder.
+This script does all necessary configuration changes to enable the upgrade and also triggers the upgrade.

 #### Executing the script
 git clone pravega-operator repo